Ajinkya-Kardile/emi-calculator/README.md

 Debt-to-Income Ratio Calculator – Helps users assess their financial health by comparing income to debt.

 Would you like me to prioritize any of these based on your website's audience?

+## Blog topics
+📌 Loan & Credit Topics

+How to Choose the Right Loan for Your Needs

+Fixed vs Floating Interest Rates: Which Is Better for Home Loans?

+Credit Score Explained: How It Affects Your Loan Eligibility

+Top 5 Mistakes to Avoid When Taking a Personal Loan

+Understanding Prepayment vs Foreclosure in Loans

+📌 EMI & Calculators

+How to Use a Loan Eligibility Calculator Effectively

+Understanding EMI Moratorium: Pros and Cons

+Top EMI Calculators You Can Use in 2025 (With Pros & Cons)

+How Interest Rates Impact Your Total Loan Repayment: A Visual Guide

+Loan Amortization Schedule Explained with Real Examples

+📌 Financial Planning

+Monthly Budgeting for First-Time Loan Borrowers

+Emergency Fund vs Loan Repayment: Which Should You Prioritize?

+How to Become Debt-Free Faster: Strategies That Actually Work

+Debt Consolidation Explained: Should You Do It?

+How to Financially Prepare for Buying Your First Home

+📌 SEO-Optimized, Trendy Topics

+Home Loan Interest Rate Trends in India (2025 Update)

+Is It Better to Buy or Lease a Car in 2025?

+How to Get a Loan Without a Credit History in India

+Top Fintech Apps in India for Managing Loans & EMIs

+Beginners Guide to BNPL (Buy Now Pay Later) and Its Risks